xsthunder/rss-reborn/README.md

 method: get

-`ani_curl.txt` is curl cmd using [Implicit Grant - AniList APIv2 Docs](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant#making-authenticated-requests) 'js code on web console replacing query data found at [Notifications · AniList](https://anilist.co/notifications) and token stolen at anichart.
+`ani_curl.txt` is curl cmd using [Implicit Grant - AniList APIv2 Docs](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant#making-authenticated-requests) 'js code on web console replacing query data found at [Notifications · AniList](https://anilist.co/notifications) and token stolen at anichart. token is said to be valid for a year.

 ## 数据说明